KimoDev/learning-typescript/section3-typescript-compiler/README.md

 - sourceMap: A boolean value to tell the compiler to generate a .map.js file.
 In order to help debugging complex js files.
 - outDir: A path to tell typescript where compiled js files should be output to.
 Usually in a 'dist' directory.
 - rootDir: A path to tell typescript where to look for directories/files to compile.
+- noEmitOnError: A boolean value, which tells typescript if there are errors then do not output a js file.
+(Default = false)